Sulankovski/timeline/README.md

 Furthermore, the screen features a group icon.
 Upon clicking it, detailed information for every event is displayed, allowing users to gain more insight into each event.

 ## Profile Screen

+The Profile Screen displays the username of the user along with the number of public, private, and group events associated with their account.
+Additionally, there is a sign-out button that allows users to end their session, logging them out and redirecting them to the login screen.
+This feature ensures a seamless transition for users between sessions while maintaining security and privacy.